openwallet-foundation-labs/vc-api/apps/nestjs-wallet/docs/issuance-tutorial.md

 From a technical point of view, in this tutorial, we have access to the server API but no mobile wallet is available.
 So we will use the server API for both roles of the portal and the mobile wallet.

 We will follow the following steps in this tutorial:
-- [Authority portal action] Create a DID for the autority portal in the form of a key DID method
-- [Authority portal action] Register the DID as default DID for the authority portal
+- [Authority portal action] Configure credential issuance workflow
-- [Authority portal action] Create a credential offer that can be transmitted to the citizen as a QR code or a deep link
+- [Authority portal action] Transmit an exchange invitation to the citizen as a QR code or a deep link
 - [Citizen action] Request a credential using the request URL and obtain a [VP Request](https://w3c-ccg.github.io/vp-request-spec/) in return
 - [Citizen action] Create a DID for the citizen in the form of a key DID method
 - [Citizen action] Create an authentication proof (as a verfiable presentation) for the new DID